 Within the University he was awarded the College Prize for Excellence in Public Engagement in 2015 and in June 2017 he was awarded a Chancellor's Prize for Outstanding Contributions to Teaching.

 Environmental Law: biodiversity, nature conservation, regulatory approaches and enforcement, regulation of water resources (esp. hydro-electricity), coastal issues, forestry.

 Constitutional and Administrative Law: multi-layered government, devolution, Brexit, subordinate legislation, judicial review, human rights.

 Research supervision is available within the broad areas noted above and aspects of criminal law.
 The work of current and past research students includes the following topics: legal issues arising from the dynamic coastline, a comparison of marine fishing rights in China and the UK, the use of the criminal law to enforce anti-pollution laws in Nigeria, the impact of statutory obligations on public authorities to have regard to conservation, the role of sustainability in the community right to buy land in Scotland, marine governance and contaminated land.

 Postgraduate:- Environmental Regulation (LLM)

-Undergraduate:- Energy Projects and Environmental Law, Public Law, English Law of Contract
+Undergraduate:- Energy Projects and Environmental Law, Public Law, Climate Change Law, EU Law

 Postgraduate supervision can be offered in the fields of environmental and public law.
-Recent research students have worked on the effectiveness of statutory obligations to have regard to nature conservation, strategic environmental assessment, coastal issues, the use of the criminal law to enforce environmental rules and how far the contaminated land regime incorporates a stewardship approach to land ownership.
+Research students have worked on the effectiveness of statutory obligations to have regard to nature conservation, strategic environmental assessment, coastal issues, the use of the criminal law to enforce environmental rules, conservation covenants and how far the contaminated land regime incorporates a stewardship approach to land ownership.